-Virgin Money is offering 0% p.a. for 22 months on Balance Transfers plus a reduced first year annual fee of $64 for new cardholders of the Virgin Money Flyer Visa until 2 December 2019.
+Virgin Money is offering up to 60,000 Velocity Points plus and half annual fee for the first year for new cardholders of the Virgin Money Flyer Visa until 31 January 2024.

 With a minimum annual income requirement of $35,000, this is a great option for those on lower incomes.